jameshart197/CI_PP1_ZOLA/README.md

 ### User Goals

-- Find a bar to go to on an evening out that creates a social atmosphere.
+- Find a bar to go to on an evening out that creates a social atmosphere
 - Find out what time Zola is open
 - Find out where Zola is
 - Book a private table/booth for the evening